 Recipe Category Pages

-There are 16 category pages provided with this recipe binder kit.
+There are 16 category pages provided with this kit.
 We have also provided a blank editable category page so you can add new ones as you see fit.
 Everyone organizes their recipes a little different and this will allow you to add category pages as you need them.
 Directions are provided.
 The category pages included are as follows:

 - Gluten Free